john-kelly/elm-postgrest/README.md

 As demonstrated above, this package leads to a more pleasant experience for interacting with PostgREST in Elm.
 With elm-postgrest, the request code:

 1.  contains only the essential details of the data request
-2.  is no longer prone to invalid construction (because the strings are gone).
+2.  is no longer prone to invalid construction (because the strings are gone)

-Pretty cool.

 > As an aside, you may have noticed that the above example does not provide a definition for `Schema.school`.
 Dig into the [docs](http://package.elm-lang.org/packages/john-kelly/elm-postgrest/latest/PostgRest) to learn more!